wipplelang/wipple/website/guide/src/01-quick-start/00-for-javascript-developers.md

 ## Basic types

-Wipple is a strongly-typed language, which means that your code is verified at compile-time.
+Wipple is a statically-typed language, which means that your code is verified at compile-time.
 Luckily, Wipple has type inference, so you usually don't need to think about types at all!
 You can use `::` to annotate the type of a value.

 ```wipple
 42 :: Number